mikeph52/BioGenie/README.md

 - Get the purine/pyrimidine ratio --> "-pp".
 - Calculate melting temperature (Tm) of DNA sequences using the Wallace Rule(only valid for oligos <20bp) ---> "-mt1".
 - Calculate melting temperature (Tm) of DNA sequences using the SantaLucia 1998 nearest-neighbor method ---> "-mt2".
+- Calculate the Isoelectric Point of a protein ---> "-pi".
+- Calculate the molecular weight of a protein(kDa) ---> "-mw".
+- Calculate the Extinction Coefficient of a protein ---> "-ec".
 - Coloured cDNA sequence ---> "-cc".
 - Coloured DNA sequence ---> "-sc".
 - Get the Open Reading Frame(ORF) ---> "-orf".